NonaSuomy/nonasuomy.github.io/_posts/2017-07-11-TapeBackup.md

 <SanDisk U3 Cruzer Micro 8.02>     at scbus9 target 0 lun 0 (pass6,da0)
 ```

-If your autochanger is missing and alls you see is the tape drives rescan the scsi bus or just reboot the FreeNAS box.
+If your autochanger is missing and all you see is the tape drives rescan the scsi bus or just reboot the FreeNAS box.

 **Note:** *Tape unit should be powered up before FreeNAS box.*